syncfusion-content/asp.netwebforms-docs/aspnet/Maps/User-Interaction.md

 The level property determines the map’s scale size when zooming.
 The default value of level is 1.

-> Note:  Level cannot be less than 1.
+N>  Level cannot be less than 1.

 ## EnableZoom